-Music therapists use the characteristics and elements of music to reduce your pain, anxiety, agitation and stress; decrease any confusion you might have; improve your communication, self-expression and coping skills; enhance your quality of life and spiritual comfort; increase your sense of control; provide socialization and stimulation; increase your relaxation and overall wellness; elevate your mood; and improve your perception of treatment.
+Music therapists use the characteristics and elements of music to reduce pain, anxiety, agitation and stress; decrease any confusion; improve communication, self-expression and coping skills; enhance quality of life and spiritual comfort; increase a sense of control; provide socialization and stimulation; increase relaxation and overall wellness; elevate mood; and improve perception of treatment.

 For more information on music therapy please see the website of the American Music Therapy Association at www.musictherapy.org.